Impression And Mouth Preparation

 Impression And Mouth Preparation Tori On The Mandibular Premolar Area

 Question 7.
-Discuss principles & objectives of making impressions for completely edentulous patients.
+Discuss principles and objectives of making impressions for completely edentulous patients.

 Or